MVincentM/filebox/README.md

 # filebox

-This is a project made by Hippolyte Robichon, Arthur Monteiro and I.
+This is a school project made by Hippolyte Robichon, Arthur Monteiro and I.
 It is a french dropbox.

 Backend : Symfony 3.